NashWellington/NNES/tests.md

 ## Input

 ## Misc
-* Program segfaults at exit
+* Program leaks memory at exit (only viewable with address sanitizer)